google/flax/docs_nnx/guides/randomness.md

 ## Splitting PRNG keys

-When interacting with [Flax NNX transforms](https://flax.readthedocs.io/en/latest/guides/transforms.html) like `nnx.vmap` or `nnx.pmap`, it is often necessary to split the random state such that each replica has its own unique state.
-This can be done in two ways:
+When interacting with [Flax NNX transforms](https://flax.readthedocs.io/en/latest/guides/transforms.html) like `nnx.vmap` or `nnx.pmap`, it is often necessary to split the implicit random state such that each replica has its own unique state.
+This can be done using the `nnx.split_rngs` decorator which will automatically split the random state of any `nnx.RngStream`s found in the inputs of the function, and automatically "lower" them once the function call ends.
+Here’s an example:

-- By manually splitting a key before passing it to one of the `nnx.Rngs` streams; or
-- By using the `nnx.split_rngs` decorator which will automatically split the random state of any `nnx.RngStream`s found in the inputs of the function, and automatically "lower" them once the function call ends.

-It is more convenient to use `nnx.split_rngs`, since it works nicely with Flax NNX transforms, so here’s one example:

 ```{code-cell} ipython3
 rngs = nnx.Rngs(params=0, dropout=1)